Bada Naam Karenge: Music

-Review
+Reception

 Saibal Chatterjee of NDTV gave 2.5 stars and said "Bada Naam Karenge has avowedly big ambitions: with one foot firmly planted in the past, it strains at the leash for a dash into the future.
 But it has plasticine feet.
 The boundary it wants to push is in its sight but it never gets close enough to actually push it."

 Shubhra Gupta of The Indian Express gave 2 stars out of 5 and said that "Watching the new show run by Sooraj Barjatya is a conflicting business as it makes you wonder whether brief interlude of youthful freedom that keeps rearing its head every decade or so is an illusion."

 Devesh Sharma of Filmfare rated 3.5/5 stars and said "Bada Naam Karenge is a family drama revolving around a traditional engagement between a girl and a boy.
 It has all the values of a Barjatya product."

-Despite receiving mixed reviews from critics, Bada Naam Karenge has been well received by audiences, earning an 8.8 rating on IMDb and 4.9 out of 5 on Google reviews.